celebie/audiovisual_v2/README.md

 # audiovisual_v2
 Program to visualize mp3 files as eye-bending particle animations.
-Possibly even better than the first one
+Even better than the first one

 ## Usage
 Once you run the program, it will ask you to browse for a music folder to begin playing.